(please note that I have presented Autoimmunity Seperately on another page). (See link bottom of this page)

 Quote:-The principal function of the immune system is to eliminate infectious agents, while not attacking the body’s own tissues.
 Invading bacteria and virus cells have proteins on their surfaces (as do all cells) called antigens, and antibodies produced within the immune response , recognise intruders , latch onto them and destroy them.

 Quote:-Autoimmunity is an abnormal immune response to *self *.
-It results in autoimmune disease which is
+It results in autoimmune disease which is the pathologic consequence of an autoimmune response.
+Autoimmune diseases are not contagious.

 The term "autoimmune disease" refers to a varied group of more than 80 serious, chronic illnesses that involve almost every human organ system.
 It includes diseases of the nervous, gastrointestinal, and endocrine systems as well as skin and other connective tissues, eyes, blood, and blood vessel.
 In all of these diseases, the underlying problem is similar, in that the body's immune system becomes misdirected, attacking the very organs it was designed to protect.